 Back to "In Hiding".
 I think about this song a lot; this, "Nothingman," and "MFC" are probably the three lyrics that are always uppermost in my mind.
 And tonight I am really struck by this theory I voiced a few months ago, how "In Hiding" to me is PJ's version of "Behind Blue Eyes":

-"When my fist clenches, crack it open
+"When my fist clenches, crack it openand then pj: "I swallowed my words to keep from lying

 Before I use it and lose my cool